Marak/ayyo-wars/lib/Geoffrey/ReadMe.md

 ## Things

-A "Thing" is a Phaser.io Game entity such as a sprite or group.
-Geoffrey can create "Things" that appear in your Game.
+A `Thing` is a Phaser.io Game entity such as sprite, text, or group.
+Geoffrey can create `Things` that appear in your Game using `Thing.create()`.

 ## Behaviors

-A "Behavior" is a set of functions which are applied to a "Thing".
+A `Behavior` is a set of functions which are applied to a `Thing`.
 Behaviors can export these properties:

 ### `Behavior.config`